Naereen/web-sphinx/firefox-extensions.en.rst

 - `Markdown Viewer Webext <https://addons.mozilla.org/en-US/firefox/addon/markdown-viewer-webext>`_ (1.3.0) to display nicely Markdown files,
 - `Tab Session Manager <https://addons.mozilla.org/en-US/firefox/addon/tab-session-manager>`_ (3.1.1) to save and restore sessions (list of open tabs and windows),
 - `Tab Notifier <https://addons.mozilla.org/en-US/firefox/addon/tab-notifier>`_ (3.1) to notify whenever a tab changes its title (*e.g.*, next video on YouTube).
+- `Textarea Cache <https://addons.mozilla.org/en-US/firefox/addon/textarea-cache/>`_ is tiny but very handy: it keeps the contents of the last textarea, those text editing areas in your browser.
+Very handy when you write an answer or a message but close the tab without paying attention…

 For improved privacy and security
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^